George Fleming (engineer): Career in industry

 Fleming's consultancy experience included projects as letterhead consultant to Watson-Hawksley on the main drainage of Mumbai (formerly Bombay), the Eldoret Dam in Kenya, Labuan Dam in Labuan and dams in Brunei.
 He also worked on the Akosombo Dam and Tema Power Station in Ghana, designing the operational plan for operation under low head conditions for the ODA in 1988.
 As consultant to the UN/ FAO, he worked extensively in land management in Morocco to coastal erosion and introduced computer modelling in hydrology to the UN.
-During an extended period he acted as Visiting Professor to the Facoltà di Agraria at Padova University, establishing computer simulation of flow and snow melt prediction models in the Italian Alps during 1982-1987.
+During an extended period he acted as Visiting Professor to the Facoltà di Agraria at Padova University, establishing computer simulation of flow and snow melt prediction models in the Italian Alps during 1982–1987.
+He also became a visiting professor at Cal Poly State University, California, on the research & design of landfill sites.

 Fleming served as a member of the Overseas Projects Board, Department of Trade & Industry between 1991-1995 and served as member of the Scottish Exports Forum in 1995 and on the Scottish Government's advisory group on HydroNation.

 At around the time of the festival Fleming established the Landlab, a research unit that studies the self-renewing properties of soil.
 In 1995 he founded the EnviroCentre environmental consultancy, specialising in environmental matters as he perceived that there was a shortage of companies in that field.
 It was partially funded by the Glasgow Development Agency, Clydeport and Patersons of Greenoakhill.
 The company, of which Fleming is currently the chairman, now works across many sectors including energy, harbours, roads, housing, nuclear waste, ecology, noise, decommissioning concrete gravity platforms, and coastal erosion of golf courses including Trump Aberdeen, North Berwick, Royal Aberdeen and Muirfield.
+Fleming has been Peer Review Consultant on the Low Level Waste Rebository (LLWR) at Drigg since 2008 and on the decommissioning of the Dunlin Alpha oil platform in the North Sea.

 Personal life

 Fleming has lived in Scotland for most of his life.
-He farms land on the Isle of Seil in Argyll where he holidayed as a child.
-His sons, Duar Fleming and Campbell Fleming, are managing director and director of EnviroCentre respectively.
-He has curated an exhibition of the history of civil engineering in Scotland.
+He farms land on the Isle of Seil in Argyll, raising sheep and cattle.
+His youngest son, Duar Fleming is managing director of EnviroCentre Ltd. His eldest son, Campbell Fleming, formerly of EnviroCentre Ltd, is now retired and working freelance.
 His daughter Tracy is an IT specialist.
+He and his wife Irene have five grandchildren.
+Fleming has curated an exhibition of the history of civil engineering in Scotland.